nunocgoncalves/nunocgoncalves/README.md

 ## I am a Founder at [Mercury Labs](https://github.com/Mercury-Labs-DAO), the Lead Developer at [Pizza Wallet](https://github.com/Pizza-Wallet-Development-team) and a Web3 Enthusiast!

 - 🔭 I am currently developing a Wallet -> [Pizza Wallet](https://github.com/Pizza-Wallet-Development-team/pizza-wallet)
-- 🌱 Learning React, Solidity and Kubernetes
+- 🌱 Learning React, web3.js and Kubernetes
-- 👯 I’m looking to connect and colaborate with people and learn as much as possible
+- 👯 I’m looking to connect and colaborate with people to learn as much as possible
 - 🥅 2022 Goals: Launch a full stack web3 project and start creating content
 - ⚡ Fun fact: I am a gym rat